benjymous/annotations/sandman/sandman.12.md

 - #### Panel 1

-  The last few issues of the 1970's _Sandman_ (not writted by Jack Kirby) had Jed's grandfather dying, and the boy moving in with an abusive aunt and uncle, and their even lower children.
+  The last few issues of the 1970's _Sandman_ (not written by Jack Kirby) had Jed's grandfather dying, and the boy moving in with an abusive aunt and uncle, and their even lower children.
 So the first appearance of Barnaby and Clarice would be in that _Sandman_, #5 or #6.

 ### Page 7